jonathanleahy/fullstack-interview-task/README.md

 I got caught out trying to send the data over to the investments service in csv format.

-I have listed the work I would do to complete the assigment below.
+I have listed the work I'd do to complete the assigment below.

 I was going to fork the github project and noticed that there are solutions from other candidates.
 I didn't think it was ethical to look at these before tackling the project.

-If there's a gold standard solution, I'd be interested in viewing it.
+From a personal perspective and growth, if there's an ideal response to this test, I'd be interested in viewing it.

 ## Time Allocation: